mendix/widgets-resources/packages-common/typing-library/README.md

 }
 ```

-Make sure to change NAMEOFYOURWIDGET for the real name of your widget and select isNative to true if you are building a
+Make sure to change NAMEOFYOURWIDGET for the real name of your widget
-React Native widget